falgunibhanj123/BED_Lab5Spring/README.md

-Create an MVC project using Spring Boot & Thymeleaf (Employee Management System) and perform the following operations using appropriate mappings
+Create an MVC project using Spring Boot & Thymeleaf (Employee Management System) and perform the following operations using appropriate mappings.

 1.View all records from the database table.
 2.Insert new records into the table.